Acquisition of Immovable Property in India as per FEMA guidelines is related to individuals...

 Providing mobile merely as means to do the transaction through different modes of payments like net-banking and credit cards, mobile wallets use mobile phones as prepaid accounts where one can store money which can be used for transactions.

 They are according to the common legal parlance, known as pre-paid instruments, where one can pre-pay the money and store it in the e-wallet/instrument which can be further used to make payments later.

 These are those instruments which facilitate the purchase of goods and services against the value stored.
 The value stored represents the value paid by the holder by means of cash, by debit card, or by credit card.

 Pre-paid instruments are mainly online wallets where one can store money and later on can pay money using the same wallet.
 In other words, it can also be called as electronic wallets.

 The third-party is involved here.
-In this issue takes money from the customer, and then use this money to pay to the merchants such a PayTM, Old money etc. Money can be paid through these instruments and it cannot be withdrawn.
+It is issued by banks and non-banks for purchase of goods and services.
+Money can be paid through these instruments and it cannot be withdrawn.

 According to the current legal framework, only banks are allowed to issue open instruments.
 It can also be used to withdraw money.
+Cash can be withdrawn at ATMs or PoS terminals.
 For example, Digital Credit Cards issued by Banks.

 In India, it is governed by the Payments and Settlements Act, 2007.
 According to Section 18 of this Act, it empowers the Reserve Bank of India to make required regulations time to time for the purpose of regulating payment system in India.
 Reserve Bank of India has already laid down guidelines for the purpose of issuance and operation of Pre-paid Payment Instruments.